Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jaguars stats and trends

+- In Jacksonville's 10 games this season, it has four wins against the spread.

-- The Jaguars have been underdogs by 1 point or more nine times this season and are 4-5 ATS in those contests.
+- So far this season, the Jaguars have been installed as underdogs by a 1-point margin or more nine times and are 4-5 ATS in those games.

-- Jacksonville's games this season have eclipsed the over/under just two times in 10 opportunities (20%).
+- Jacksonville's games this year have gone over the total in only two out of 10 opportunities (20%).

-- In games that Jacksonville churns out over 362.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- Jacksonville is 1-2 against the spread and 1-2 overall when the team piles up more than 362.3 yards.

-- This season the Jaguars have turned the ball over 17 times, eight more than the Falcons' takeaways (9).
+- The Jaguars have turned the ball over eight more times (17 total) than the Falcons have forced a turnover (9) this season.

 Home and road insights

-- Jacksonville has two wins against the spread, and is 2-4 overall, at home this year.
+- Jacksonville has covered the spread twice at home, and is 2-4 overall there, this year.

-- This season, in six home games, Jacksonville has gone over the total once.
+- In six home games this season, Jacksonville has gone over the total once.

-- Atlanta is 3-2 overall, with two wins against the spread, on the road.
+- Atlanta has two wins against the spread, and is 3-2 overall, on the road.

-- The Falcons are winless ATS (0-1) as 1-point favorites or more on the road.
+- The Falcons are winless ATS (0-1) on the road as 1-point favorites or more.

-- This year, in three of five road games Atlanta has hit the over.
+- This year, in three of five road games Atlanta has gone over the total.

 Powered by Data Skrive.